Many people eat out a lot on vacation and during the Holidays and my family is no exception.

 Eating Gluten-Free?
 Watch out for the GMOs!

 My experience at The Olive Garden got me to thinking about the silent and very serious GMO problem that exists with supposedly healthier gluten free products.

 Examination of typical foods stocking the gluten-free aisle at the supermarket and at the health food store in the days after my Olive Garden experience confirmed my suspicion that those who choose to eat gluten-free processed foods have unknowingly exchanged gluten for another ingredient that is much, much worse: GMOs.

-Glutino, one of the biggest gluten free brands, is prominent on both supermarket and healthfood store shelves.
+Glutino, one of the biggest gluten-free brands, is prominent in both supermarket and health food stores.
 I checked the ingredients of 10 of their products and every single one contained GMO corn, GMO soy, GMO sugar and/or GMO canola.

 I realize that Glutino has gone on record supporting the Non-GMO Verified Project Seal, but as of this writing, many of their products are still loaded wtih GMOs and dangerous to consume.

 It is possible to make gluten-free items also free of GMOs?

-If you have issues with gluten and have decided to go gluten free even going so far as to make gluten free flour at home, make sure you continue to read labels and ask about ingredients at restaurants!
-Even if a product proclaims itself “gluten free”, it is not necessarily any better and may be far worse for your health.
+If you have issues with gluten and have decided to go gluten-free even going so far as to make gluten-free flour at home, make sure you continue to read labels and ask about ingredients at restaurants!
+Even if a product proclaims itself “gluten-free”, it is not necessarily any better and might be far worse for your health.